StatGrrl/phd/README.md

 ## Images

-PDF Files of all images in thesis.
+Files of all images in thesis.

 ## Point pattern analysis